- 17 Oct 2023

 The best way to understand how to build a custom extension is to try out the Hello world tutorial and the To-do list tutorial in the developer documentation.
 Once you've gone through the basics of setting up your development environment, there are more advanced guides that cover topics like reading and writing data in your Airtable base and running your extension in multiple bases.
 The API reference section details classes, method names, and UI components that are specific to the Airtable Blocks SDK.

 The custom extensions platform comes with example extensions that you can use as a starting point for your own extension.
 The example extensions built by Airtable are available in the "Build an extension" modal — if you'd like to start from scratch, select the "Hello World" example.
 Otherwise, choose an example extension that is most similar to what you'd like to build, or one that has functionality you'd like to replicate in your own extension.

 If you want to start from a custom extension that someone else has built, you can use the "Remix from GitHub" option and paste in the link to the GitHub repository.

 A few of the example extensions have also been added to the extensions gallery if you would like to explore their functionality.
-You must have a Pro plan to install these published versions of the extensions.

 If you have questions about getting started or what you can do with custom extensions, take a look at our Custom Extensions FAQ.